 Culturally Responsive vs. Traditional Teaching Methods

 Culturally responsive teaching can manifest in a number of ways.
-In traditional classrooms, educators may default to teaching literature by widely accepted classic authors: William Shakespeare, J.D.
+Using traditional teaching methods, educators may default to teaching literature by widely accepted classic authors: William Shakespeare, J.D.
 Salinger, and Charles Dickens, for example, adhering to widely accepted interpretations of the text.

 Culturally responsive teaching, on the other hand, acknowledges that there’s nothing wrong with traditional texts, Childers-McKee says, but strives to include literature from other cultures, parts of the world, and by diverse authors.
 It also focuses on finding a “hook and anchor” to help draw students into the content using their past experiences.